 However, tuition reimbursement does not cover all college costs; thus, a more suitable term for this is tuition assistance.
 This assistance is also not part of the employee’s average salary.
 Instead, many companies set aside funding for this program to help their employees pay for the high cost of college.

-While there is no limit to the educational benefit you can receive, be informed that as of 2021, the IRS will require you to pay taxes if the amount you receive is over $5,250.
+While there is no limit to the educational benefit you can receive, be informed that currently, the IRS will require you to pay taxes if the amount you receive is over $5,250.
 Your employer is also required to list this assistance as part of your regular income unless the amount involved is less than $5,250.
 That is why most employers offer only up to $5,250 of educational benefits as the maximum payout.

 How Company Tuition Reimbursement Works